NON-Encoding/NON-Encoding.github.io/index.md

 * `ASCII` compatible (single byte with `0` MSB)
 * <code>2<sup>14</sup> = 16,384</code> possible 2-byte characters (that is 8 times `UTF-8`)
-* any complete sequence of bytes represents some text
+* any complete sequence of bytes translates to valid codes
 * the schema naturally extends to any amount of bytes for a character
+* all non-logographic scripts could be encoded by a maximum of 2 bytes!
 * start or end bytes of a character can be identified simple and efficient within streams of bytes without context knowledge